The ride makes a scenic loop using a combination of gravel roads, a doubletrack trail, and a singletrack trail.

 Bring your climbing shoes and chalk.
 This loop passes popular bouldering problems and sport climbing routes.
 Be nice to the climbers - they usually have beer!

 Head south from the shrine visible from Hwy 60, just before the Box Canyon turn off.
 Follow the gravel grinder for approximately three miles, then turn right on to Chupadera Crossing Jeep Trail

-As you loop around to Black Canyon Trail
+As you loop around towards the intersection with the Black Canyon Trail

 , the Black Canyon Mine, Mancy Mine, and Grand Canyon Mine are visible on your left.

 Advanced riders should enjoy the Black Canyon Trail